jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

 It looks much worse than it actually is but you get the idea.
 Lots of different states require lots of if-else statements.
 This results in code with many branches, something a modern CPU doesn't like.
 Emulators are known for their bad branch prediction because the branches don't tend to follow a predictable pattern.
-Adding more branches to each instructions just aggravates this problem.
+Adding more branches to each instruction just aggravates this problem.

 So how can we get around this massive if-else chain and transform it into something faster?
 Well, most of these states change rather infrequently and don't need constant re-evaluation.
 Therefore the easiest thing would be storing the current emulator state in a variable and then calling a dispatch function made for that specific state until it changes.
 This reduces the number of branches to almost zero and their runtime overhead to a minimum.